7 Ways of Overcoming Grief When the Unexpected Happens

 You may suddenly decide to remove everything from your house that belonged to the person or thing you lost.
 I had a garage sale and gave away almost all of my husband’s clothes to my gardener because I wanted to start anew.

 Later I regretted it, not because I wanted the items for myself, but because the clothes held memories that my son, who was also grieving, may have enjoyed when he was big enough to wear them.

 Whether you have lost someone or are grieving another type of loss, it may have an adverse effect on your finances.
 An inheritance is a plus until you make a rash decision and suddenly it’s gone.
 Or, you may have lost your house because of bad money decisions in the past and are continuing to make bad decisions.

 As someone who has experienced both types of losses, it’s important to seek help from reputable professionals.
 Be wary of schemes targeted to older adults who are overcoming grief.

 Loss can seem unbearable but it’s your life that must be preserved.
 Work toward your own happiness, eat well, stay healthy and seek help if you need it.

 The pain of overcoming grief will become less excruciating over time.
 Even though it may not go away entirely, don’t let it consume you completely.

 How did you deal with the grief of losing someone you loved?
 What advice would you give you someone who wants to show their support?
 Which of these coping strategies has worked for you?
+What recommendations for overcoming grief would you like to share?
 Please share your thoughts in the comments.